invap/rt-reporter/README.md

 The interface keeps itself listening to the keyboard; pressing the letter `s` stops the execution of the SUT, closes the event log files and exits the command line interface of the RR.

+### Requirements
+- Linux / Mac OS: because it relies on `curses` for detecting the event of pressing the key `s`.

+An alternative implementation for Windows-based systems can be developed using `msvcrt`.

 ### Errors
 This section shows a list of errors that can be yielded by the command line interface:
 - Error -1, "Erroneous number of arguments.": the command line interface expects exactly one parameter that is taken as the SUT to be reported; if it is passed zero or more than 1 parameter this error is yielded.
 - Error -2: "File not found.": the command line interface expects the only parameter passed to be a file containing the SUT to be reported; if it is not present, this error is yielded.

 ## License